profoundinventions/php-houdini/filters.rst

           NameFilter::startsWith('get')
        ));

-This will promote any property that both filters, so only properties that start with `get` and also contain `foo` somewhere in the name will be promoted.
+This will promote any property that matches both filters, so only properties that start with `get` and also contain `foo` somewhere in the name will be promoted.

 You can also combine multiple filters explicitly with the ``AllFilters`` class.